Souhaib-Benbouzid/Portfolio/README.md

 # About Me

 ## Computer Engineer and Fullstack web developer/designer.
-###I love Python, breathe Python and talk Python.
+### I love Python, breathe Python and talk Python.

-• Designed websites using Figma.
+- Designed websites using Figma.
 HTML, CSS3, Materialize, Sass
-• Develop IoT projects for fun using microcontrollers (Arduino)
+- Develop IoT projects for fun using microcontrollers (Arduino)
-• Creative mind and able to analyze and solve technical problems.
+- Creative mind and able to analyze and solve technical problems.
-• Fast learner and able to adopt new environments and technologies
+- Fast learner and able to adopt new environments and technologies
-• Founder of SoftwareMonks software development team
+- Founder of SoftwareMonks software development team

 ## Stack